AO-HELP Emergency Plan

 Old and new calendars: You can do a lot with these, depending on the child's age.
 Really young ones can just cut them up and play with the numbers -- sort them out, cut and paste them.
 With older ones, you can ask questions like "How many Tuesdays in June?
 How many days until we go to church?
 How many days ago did we do this or that?
 How many days are in three weeks?"

 Cup of Twenty: give the child a cup with twenty small counters in it.
-It can be beads, dried beans, dry macaroni, poker chips, those glass things for planters- they look like flattened marbles- whatever.
+It can be beads, dried beans, dry macaroni, poker chips, those glass things for planters that look like flattened marbles--whatever.
 Also give them each a regular set of dice from a game, one with the number dots for 1-6.
 Let them take turns rolling, telling you what they rolled (this, again, helps with the recognition of dot patterns from 1-6), and then they remove that many counters from their cup.
 The first one to zero wins.
 As they play, occasionally ask questions about who has the most, who has the least, how many counters they have left, how many counters they have removed all together, etc. Once all the counters are out of the cup, they roll to return counters to the cup - same thing - an occasional question about who has more, who can win with just one roll, how many all together from the last roll and this one.

 Draw a blank form for a math equation.
 You might do it this way: use a circle, a plus sign, another circle, and then an equals sign.
 It looks kind of like this: ( ) + ( ) = Put the number we are working with in the place where the sum belongs, then give the child that amount of small manipulatives.
 Her job is to move them around in the circles to show different ways of making six.
 She writes down each of the math problems she figures out.
 So she'll put two manipulatives in one circle, the remaining four in the second, and then write down 2 + 4 = 6.